Superconducting Cloud Chamber: Abstract

 \section{Abstract}

 We propose a new particle-trajectory detector composed of Josephson junctions, named the superconducting cloud chamber.
 By measuring the quantum phase difference, this device can detect charged particles with extremely low kinetic energy, providing a new method for detecting slow-moving particles.
-It can also be utilized to detect millicharged dark matter particles thermalized with the Earth's environment within the mass range of $10^4\sim 10^{10}\,$GeV.
+It can also be utilized to detect millicharged dark matter particles thermalized with the Earth's environment within the mass range of $10^3\sim 10^{10}\,$GeV.

 {\bf Introduction} -- Millicharged particles can be an interesting dark matter (DM) candidate~\cite{Holdom:1985ag,Feldman:2007wj,McDermott:2010pa,Izaguirre:2015eya,Agrawal:2016quu} because millicharge naturally ensures the stability of particle.
 As long as the millicharge of DM is large enough, it can reach thermal equilibrium with the Earth environment through long-range electromagnetic interactions with standard model (SM) particles~\cite{Neufeld:2018slx,Pospelov:2020ktu,Leane:2022hkk,Berlin:2023zpn}.
-Consequently, the kinetic energy of DM becomes as tiny as the Earth's temperature ($\sim 0.2\,$eV), which prevents it from surpassing the energy threshold of DM direct detection experiments and thus evading experimental constraints~\cite{Pospelov:2020ktu,Berlin:2023zpn}.
+Consequently, the kinetic energy of DM becomes as tiny as the Earth's temperature ($\sim 0.02\,$eV), which prevents it from surpassing the energy threshold of conventional DM direct detection experiments and thus evading experimental constraints~\cite{Pospelov:2020ktu,Berlin:2023zpn}.
 Additionally, these strongly-interacting millicharged DM particles can be thermally produced in the early Universe with a small abundance~\cite{Aboubrahim:2021ohe}.
 The cosmological observations are not sensitive to the DM with a small fraction~\cite{Dubovsky:2003yn,dePutter:2018xte,Kovetz:2018zan,Buen-Abad:2021mvc}.

-Although many new experiments are proposed to detect millicharged DMs~\cite{Pospelov:2020ktu,Kim:2007zzs,Moore:2014yba,Afek:2020lek,Budker:2021quh}, there are still many parameter spaces with large mass and small fraction for the millicharged DM that need exploration~\cite{Budker:2021quh}.
+Although many new experiments are proposed to detect millicharged DM~\cite{Pospelov:2020ktu,Kim:2007zzs,Moore:2014yba,Afek:2020lek,Budker:2021quh}, there are still a lot of parameter spaces with large mass and small fraction for the millicharged DM that need exploration~\cite{Budker:2021quh}.
 Moreover, current particle detectors are unable to directly observe extremely low-velocity particles, even those SM charged particles, without acceleration.
 In this paper, we design a novel superconducting cloud chamber made of RF SQUIDs (radio frequency superconducting quantum interference devices~\cite{34120}) to target low-speed charged particles.
 We use natural units with $c = \hbar = 1$ throughout the text.